shreepxtel/Bookio/README.md

 ## BOOKIO
-<b> Project name</b> : Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.

 <b>Description</b>: Bookio is a library booking system used to book specific rooms and computers according to the time the user would like to access it.
 Bookio is all about improving efficiency for the students in ways that students come prepared to the library depending on if they have booked a room or a computer.

-<b>Table of Contents </b>: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.

 <b>Installation</b>: Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.